akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ## Sharding State

-There are two cluster sharding states managed:
+There are two types of state managed:

-1. @ref:[ShardCoordinator State](cluster-sharding-concepts.md#shardcoordinator-state) - the `Shard` locations
+1. @ref:[ShardCoordinator State](cluster-sharding-concepts.md#shardcoordinator-state) - the `Shard` locations.
+This is stored in the `State Store`.
-1. @ref:[Remembering Entities](#remembering-entities) - the active shards and the entities in each `Shard`, which is optional, and disabled by default
+1. @ref:[Remembering Entities](#remembering-entities) - the active shards and the entities in each `Shard`, which is optional, and disabled by default.
+This is stored in the `Remember Entities Store`.

-### State Store Mode
+### State Store

-For shard coordinator state, there are two modes which define how these states are stored.
+A state store is mandatory for sharding, it contains the location of shards.
+The `ShardCoordinator` needs to load this state after it moves between nodes.

+There are two options for the state store:

 * @ref:[Distributed Data Mode](#distributed-data-mode) - uses Akka @ref:[Distributed Data](distributed-data.md) (CRDTs) (the default)
 * @ref:[Persistence Mode](#persistence-mode) - (deprecated) uses Akka @ref:[Persistence](persistence.md) (Event Sourcing)